ELECTORAL REGISTER PUBLISHED IN THE GOVERNMENT GAZETTE

 desires, for any lawful reason, to remove from the register the name of any person for want of the requisite qualification; or

 claims that the respective designation, address or other particulars are not correctly shown in the register;

 Any person desiring to appeal to a Revising Officer may seek assistance at the Electoral Office.
 The attention of the general public is drawn to the importance of verifying their inclusion in the Electoral Register.
-Failure to do so may result in the loss of a person’s entitlement to vote in the Local Council Elections, and in the Election for the European Parliament being held in May, 2019.
+Failure to do so may result in the loss of a person’s entitlement to vote when General and Local Council Elections, and Elections for the European Parliament or Referenda are held.

 It is also notified that a Revising Officer may order the inclusion of a person’s name, or the correction of the designation, address or other particulars or the cancellation of the registration of a voter, notwithstanding that no prior application may have been made to the Commission.

 All the registers may be viewed at the Electoral Office.
 The registers shall be made available for sale as hard copies from the Department of Information.
 Besides this, one may check if one is registered as a voter in these registers through the online facility in the Electoral Commission’s website, www.electoral.gov.mt, under the “Publications” section and by pressing either the “Can I vote?” or the “Search Register” buttons.